 The Circularity Gap report estimates that remanufacturing, repair and reuse activities could create over 450,000 new UK jobs by 2035, helping to offset job losses generated by offshoring and automation.
 In fact, the market value of manufacturing in the EU could reach £25.5 billion by 2030.

 DefProc has over ten years of experience as an innovation partner.
-Our clients are spread across various industries, such as utilities, healthcare and the environment.
+Our clients are spread across multiple industries, such as utilities, healthcare and the environment.
 We offer end-to-end services, supporting clients from their initial project scoping through to passing regulatory testing.
 Adopting a circular economy is a cost-effective model to reduce waste and ensure that your products are durable and reliable.